derek-arndt/unity-goodies/AudioManager/Readme.md

 ### Usage

+1. Drop AudioManager.cs and AudioPlayer.cs into your Assets/Scripts/ folder.
-1. Add the AudioManager script to a GameObject in your scene.
+2. Add the AudioManager script to a GameObject in your scene.
-2. When you want to play a clip in 2D space or 3D space call one of these functions:
+3. When you want to play a clip in 2D space or 3D space call one of these functions:

 ```
 AudioManager.i.PlayClip(AudioClip clip, float volume, float pitch)